Membership

 Presidency

-As of January 2025, the Presidency of the Community of Democracies is held by Poland.
-As a founding member of the Community of Democracies and the host country to the Permanent Secretariat of the Community of Democracies, Poland has consistently played an important role within the CoD.
+In 2025, the Presidency of the Community of Democracies is held by Poland.
+As a founding member of the Community of Democracies and the host country to its Permanent Secretariat, Poland has consistently played an important role within the CoD.
+Poland’s priorities for the CoD Presidency include: countering the negative impact of disinformation on human rights and democracy, reinforcing democratic values and building resilience, and supporting human rights defenders as guardians of democratic values.

 Executive Committee